Overview

 16 lunges forward 75% of the screen to grab his target, guard point through all non-Super projectiles and assists.
 236M is a ranged grab with better reward than 236L, but much slower and is more of a neutral skip move than a mix-up option.

 On U Smash hit, wall bounces the opponent and is cancelable into 214X series and SD.
-In midscreen, 236M > 214M is a true combo.
+In midscreen, 236M > 214M is the go-to extension.
 Near the corner, he can do 236M > SD for more damage.

 D Smash hit causes a SKD, identical to 236L.
 This is useful as a midscreen combo ender in situations where j.2H has already been used.